-Such a claim would deny that any instances of perceptual state types causally depend only on what is available to the perceiver's proximal sensors together with antecedent internal psychological conditions and relevant internal input.
-This negative claim would not only deny the actual science.
-It would also deny that any normal causal psychological explanation is possible.
-Normal causal explanations in psychology take the individual as a significant unit, and explain perceptual states in terms of impacts on this individual together with internal conditions, especially psychological conditions, in the individual.
+Perceptual anti-individualism maintains that the nature of a perceptual state type is what it is only because of a pattern of normal environmental causes.
+That psychology take the individual as a significant unit, and explain perceptual states in terms of impacts on this individual together with internal conditions, especially psychological conditions, in the individual.
 The negative claim entails that, in all psychological explanation of perceptual states, either (a) explanation is non-causal, or (b) individuals and their bodies (hence proximal stimulations) are not relevant units, or (c) psychological causation involves action at a distance, or (d) perception is not of entities in the distal environment.
 None of these alternatives is attractive or empirically warranted.